-The UN definition of a slum household is a household that lacks “access to sanitary water, improved sanitation.”
-(Shekhar, 2013, p.
-55)
+The UN definition of a slum household is a household that lacks “access to sanitary water, improved sanitation” (Shekhar, 2013, p.
+55).

-Colonialism, De-peasantization, and Structural Adjustment Programs (SAP)
+Colonialism, De-Peasantization, and Structural Adjustment Programs

-De-peasantization or modernization programs sought to move sustenance farmers to increase efficiency in growing by requiring farmers whose families had for generations used traditional methods to sustain themselves to increase output or leave farming to become rural or urban wage earners (Davis; Oya, 2009).
-In many cases, modernization coupled with reduced agriculture support had the net effect of creating global food shortages (Arimah; Davis).
+De-peasantization or modernization programs sought to move sustenance farmers to increase efficiency in growing by requiring farmers whose families had for generations used traditional methods to sustain themselves to increase output or leave farming to become rural or urban wage earners (Davis, 2006; Oya, 2009).
+In many cases, modernization coupled with reduced agriculture support had the net effect of creating global food shortages (Arimah, 2011; Davis, 2006).
 African countries such as Ethiopia and Ghana were particularly hard hit.
 Additionally, climate change-impacting rainfall pushed many families beyond the scope of their ability to feed and house their youth.
-Thus, young people, with no amassed resources, sought out cities for economic opportunity, which they did not find upon arrival.
-Their exodus to the only low or no-cost spaces available (Oppong-Ansah, 2013) illustrates how SAPs and de-peasantization are driving poverty as a push factor for migration to urban slums.
-Seeking opportunity in urban areas is the core connection between slums and poverty.
+Thus, young people, with no amassed resources sought out cities for economic opportunity, which they did not find upon arrival.
+Their exodus to the only low or no-cost spaces available illustrates how SAPs and de-peasantization are driving poverty as a push factor for migration to urban slums (Oppong-Ansah, 2013).
+Seeking opportunity in urban areas is the core connection between urban slums and poverty.

 The UN reports that 20% of the world’s population lives in poverty (World Bank, 2012).
 One the chief consequences of poverty is the lack of access to adequate, permanent, safe, and affordable housing.
+The link between poverty, insufficient income, and slums is centered on the changing value of land.
 The global population affected by poverty has sought to access housing where they can and have thus found themselves living on land that has limited value or importance to governmental or private development entities (UN Habitat, 2003).
 An additional connection is the impact of poverty on educational attainment and social mobility.
-Worldwide, when people live in areas of high concentrations of poverty, their ability to move into working and middle class is severely hampered (Krishna, 2013).
+Worldwide, when people live in areas of high concentrations of poverty, their ability to move into working and into the middle class is severely hampered (Krishna, 2013).

-As discussed under poverty, lack of rainfall is a critical factor pushing people from rural farms to urban areas.
+A lack of rainfall is a critical factor pushing people from rural farms to urban areas.
 Climate change is also contributing to rising sea levels, a particular threat to slums in coastal areas (Adelekan, 2010).
 Slums are more likely to be located in areas that are susceptible to flooding and land collapse.
 Slum housing, because of the use of poor-quality materials, is less likely to withstand earthquakes or storms with strong winds (Saha, 2012).
 When slum housing is destroyed, residents are likely to resettle in other nearby slums, thus causing further slum growth.
 Conversely, environmental conditions can provide an impetus for active planning and development (Cronin & Guthrie, 2011).

 Because slums are home to large concentrations of people who are poor, socially marginalized, or otherwise relegated to a low socioeconomic status within their particular society (Davis, 2006; Devas, 2004), these areas are often impacted by a complex web of poor social, economic, health, and spatial conditions.
 The array of conditions culminates in the lack of political capital to secure safe, sanitary, and affordable housing (UN Habitat, 2003).
 Additional details on the nature of these conditions follow.